Endgame-3000/Green-House-Gases---Data-Analysis/README.md

 ## Sample CSV File

-A sample CSV file (`sample_data.csv`) is provided in the repository for testing purposes.
+A sample CSV file (`temp.csv`) is provided in the repository for testing purposes.